sinistersnare/sinistersnare.github.io/content/post/06-abstract-machines.md

 2. If cond is an atomic value, and that value is `false`, the resulting state is `e_false`.
 3. If cond is not an atommic value, then evaluate it to `cond'` , and return `if cond' then e_true else e_false`.

 An atomic value is a value that can not be broken up any more.
 This means a datatype, not a complex expression.
-In these simple machines I show, the only datatype is a number.
+In these simple machines, the only atomic datatype is a number.
+Don't tell computer scientists about quarks, they may go insane.

 By going from a state to a next state, small step mechanics more closely follow how our computers work.
 They dont evaluate to values directly, they just... keep going.